Industry Task Force

 GFANZ is intended to bring together members of the financial system (banks, asset owners, etc.) to help coordinate initiatives and provide consistency, cohesion, and strategic direction as we transition to net zero.
 It will also help broaden and raise ambition, solve cross-cutting challenges and identify the opportunities for the financial system to work together to support the whole-economy transition that is needed to achieve net zero.

 As part of GFANZ’s launch a new industry-led, UN-Convened Net Zero Banking Alliance (NZBA) has also launched as a sub-stream of GFANZ to complement the already in existence Asset Owners Alliance and the Asset Managers Alliance.
-The NZBA, co-launched by the Financial Services Taskforce – with 9 out of the 11 FSTF member banks signing up to join the NZBA at launch initiated by HRH the Prince of Wales’ Sustainable Markets Initiative – provides a platform to help shape the agenda pre-COP26.
+The NZBA, co-launched by the Financial Services Task Force – with 9 out of the 11 FSTF member banks signing up to join the NZBA at launch initiated by The former Prince of Wales’ Sustainable Markets Initiative – provides a platform to help shape the agenda pre-COP26.

 Brian Moynihan, Co-Chair of the SMI and Chairman and Chief Executive of Bank of America, said:

 This commitment to net-zero by the SMI financial services leaders is an example of the leadership that the CEOs of SMI companies can generate by working together.
-We will work closely with CEOs from other industry groups and others to continue to drive the other SMI priorities established by His Royal Highness in the Terra Carta earlier this year.
+We will work closely with CEOs from other industry groups and others to continue to drive the other SMI priorities established by The former Prince of Wales in the Terra Carta earlier this year.

 Letter of Intent